RetepV/nTerm2-S-FT231/README.md

 This board will run all FabGL software and examples, <ins>except</ins> the PC emulator.
 The PC emulator needs PSRAM, but the nTerm2-S does not have enough I/O pins left to connect a PSRAM.
 Maybe I will do a V2 at some point, using an I/O expander to free up ESP32 pins for connecting a PSRAM and an SD card.
 Or maybe I will make a new design using a newer version CPU.
 But let's finish the nTerm2-S first... ;)

+# Software

+For the software, please have a look here: https://github.com/RetepV/SporosTerm

+All instructions for building the software are there.
+But I also provide releases with handy scripts/batch files to upload a binary version.

+# Build instructions

+I will provide build instructions here, when I actually have some.
+I'm going to build another one, and will make pictures.

 # Progress

 **26-10-2025**